sshao2013/fakepageforhrfh/files/eventinfo.md

 1. A personal laptop,
 2. Signed the HRfH Participation Agreement,
-3. (Optional) Access to your own university high-performance computing facilities.
+3. (Optional) Access to your own organization's high-performance computing facilities.